About The Museum

 Museum Founder and Owner

-Will Spencer is a Winston-Salem native and is owner of JKS Motorsports, which has had a 35-year involvement with NASCAR and the motorsports industry.
+Will Spencer is a Winston-Salem native and is owner of JKS Incorporated, which has been involved in the motorsports industry since its inception in 1983.
 He has a large personal car collection and showcases some of them as part of the rotation at the museum.

-Come experience the nostalgia and the excitement of a special era in the history of NASCAR.
+Come experience the nostalgia and the excitement of the Winston Cup Series.
 We’re looking forward to seeing you!

 What was the first paved track in Winston Cup history?

 Answer: The Darlington Raceway, also known as the “The Track Too Tough to Tame” and “The Lady in Black”, was the first paved NASCAR track.
-Its inaugural race was held on Labor Day, 1950.
+Its inaugural race was held on Labor Day in 1950.